AndieWill510/tinydoor/Options/071-fewer-fires-not-more-grit.md

 Hold it together.

-But a body in burnout does not need a speech about fireproofing.
+But a body in Autistitc burnout does not need a speech about fireproofing.

-It needs fewer fires.
+It needs less radiation exposure.

 ## Pressure